AkashParua/Express_Boilerplate_Generator/Readme.txt

-Copy the .py file to your folder which will contain the node project folder ,run the script
+Copy the .py file to your folder which will contain the node project folder